Perkedel/CVR_Stuffings/README.md

 Gyouter: Thank you for your feedback.
 We will together discuss this.

 Info: Current Ignore settings are: Common Free, Paid.
 Current Always include settings are: Gone 404 (including reuploads).

+Joel: idk what am I thinking, We call these DMCAers Federals, that's what X0p1r4t3s from Admiral Zumi to his citizens calls them.
+There are alot of them, spread across galaxies with one goal, that is to enforce legit buying and if necessary, harrass the sparsdators until they stop doing that, and then anything ends, impose huge fines without mercy.
+That's why it's called `Federals`.
+Alot yes, Spreading yes, One same or similar goal yes.
+I think I just ruined another 🌈 Rainbow true meaning just like that Germany guy once upon a time who formerly a farmer, and then upset about his nation got troubled something2, and became full on chancelor of some military organisation idk. or maybe bluntly, uh.. ruined what does 🌈 actually means normally, and ruined by.. umm to mean include something that's.. **too more**, away from God's intent.
+I can't think a better word atm, I'm sorry!
+Find me word easier to say than `Federals` and originally means negatively, what? `Dee Em See Ae` is hard to say!
  -->

 ### Proves of purchases